0SINTr/DHushCP/README.md

 #### 2️⃣ **Message Input and Encryption**
 - **Client:**
   - Prompts the user for a message to send to the server.
+  - The user must enter the entire message on a single line and type `END` to finish the input.
   - Encrypts the message using the **server’s public key**.
   - Validates the encrypted message size to ensure it can fit into the available DHCP options.